The Gazette (band): 2005–2006: Nil and Nameless Liberty Six Guns tour

-With a name change in 2006 from Japanese characters to a romanization, the Gazette released their second studio album, Nil, on February 8, 2006.
-Shortly after, they embarked on another Japanese tour called Standing Tour 2006 Nameless Liberty Six Guns.
+After changing the spelling of their name from Japanese to English and adding the word "the" in front of it, the band released their second studio album, Nil, on February 8, 2006.
+Shortly after, the Gazette embarked on another Japanese tour called Standing Tour 2006 Nameless Liberty Six Guns.
 The final performance of the tour was held at Nippon Budokan.
 In May 2006, they released their first compilation album, Dainihon Itangeishateki Noumiso Gyaku Kaiten Zekkyou Ongenshuu, which included songs that had been released from 2002 through 2004.
 In the next month, they released their second music video compilation DVD, Film Bug I. On July 29, 2006, the Gazette performed at the Beethovenhalle in Bonn, Germany, their first show outside of Asia.
 The concerts were arranged in conjunction with the AnimagiC anime and manga convention.

 On August 6, 2006, the Gazette held a festival called Gazerock Festival in Summer 06 (Burst into a Blaze) at Tokyo Big Sight West Hall.
 Later that month, the band released two new singles, "Regret" on October 25, and "Filth in the Beauty" on November 1.
 To promote the singles, they began another tour, Tour 2006-2007 Decomposition Beauty.
 In the middle of tour, they announced that the final of the tour would be held at Yokohama Arena.